railmapgen/rmp-gallery/README.md

 # RMP Gallery

-Browse, use, and submit your RMP template here!
+Browse, set, and submit your RMP template here!

 ## How to submit your project